-It is not up to the household to determine what monies received over the past year should and should not be counted as their calculated income.
+It will be assumed that all applicants will continue to receive any monies they have received over the past 12 months unless supporting documentation proves otherwise.
+It is also not up to the household to determine what monies received over the past year should and should not be counted as their calculated income.
 Therefore, all monies should be listed on the application and the inclusion of these monies in determining a household's eligibility will be based on affordable housing guidelines.